ralphowino/angular-1-webpack-starter/README.md

 * Tasks for generating additional boilerplate Angular components
 * A full testing system in place
 * scss support

-**Check out the [JSPM version](https://github.com/angularclass/NG6-starter/tree/jspm)--an alternative to Webpack as an ES6 build system.**

 > If you're looking for a preliminary [Angular 2](https://angular.io/) build, please use the [angular2-webpack-starter](https://github.com/angularclass/angular2-webpack-starter).
 ___